Matthes-Baer/nvim_config/README.md

   - Don't forget to add bin folder to PATH
 - Install [make](https://winget.ragerworks.com/package/GnuWin32.Make) (needed for fzf-native (see Telescope section below))
   - Don't forget to add bin folder to PATH (probably at like `C:\Program Files (x86)\GnuWin32\bin` for Windows)
+- Have in mind, that you will also need a MSVC environment (from Visual Studio, for example) since at this point, you have the `clang` compiler and the `make` tool but no access to standard C headers like `string.h`.
+You can also use [`MinGW-w64`](https://www.mingw-w64.org/downloads/#mingw-w64-builds) where you want to use like `x86_64-14.2.0-release-posix-seh-ucrt-rt_v12-rev2.7z`, for example.
+Download this, extract it somewhere and add the `bin` folder to your PATH.
+This should be enough to get the C headers working.
+If you are doing this with the `MinGW-w64` way, you will also get access to the `gcc` compiler (this is the compiler, the Makefile expects for `telescope-fzf-native` below, even though you could update the Makefile and compile with `clang` as well).
 - Install [Lazydocker](https://winget.ragerworks.com/package/JesseDuffield.Lazydocker)
 - Install [ripgrep](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation)
 - Install [fd (winget install --id sharkdp.fd)](https://github.com/sharkdp/fd?tab=readme-ov-file#installation)